lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 * **Support:** Analyzed 100+ survey results on the product
 * **Marketing:** Added new pages to the marketing site ([Rules](https://lunchmoney.app/features/rules) and [Collaboration](https://lunchmoney.app/features/collaboration)) and updated the icons in [Features](https://lunchmoney.app/features)

+In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
+I feel that in the last few months I have gained nearly full control of my workload and overall, I feel even-keeled.

 Weirdly enough, what makes all this work bearable for me is the fact that there is so much variety.
 I love being able to switch between tasks to keep the job interesting and my mind refreshed.

 For instance, working on feature improvements and bug fixes might tire me out at which point I'll switch over to a marketing-related task.
 This gives me a break while still being productive overall.